JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 1. Instance Context
 2. Instance Head

+The "Instance Context" and "Instance Head" terms are crucial to understanding the unification rules below.

 Unification is how logic programming works.
 A popular language which uses logic programming to compute is Prolog, which has a nice explanation on unification.
 (Curious readers can see the bottom of the file for links about Prolog).
 To see the rules for how this works in general, I've adapted the Prolog unification rules defined by Blackburn et al. below:
-1. Two concrete terms unify where...
+1. Two concrete terms unify.
+A "term" for this explanation is either a `Type` or a `Kind`:
-2.
+    - Type
         - `String` unifies with `String`
         - `String` does not unify with `Int`
+    - Kind
+        - kind `BooleanK` unifies with kind `BooleanK`
+        - kind `BooleanK` does not unify with kind `IntK`
+    - a Kind term only unifies with other Kind terms, not Type terms.
+    - a Type term only unifies with other Type terms, not Kind terms.
-2. A concrete type and a polymorphic/generic type (i.e. type variables) unify and the type variable is assigned to a concrete type
+2. A concrete term and a polymorphic/generic term (i.e. term variable) unify and the term variable is assigned to a concrete term:
-    - Similar to how a variable can be assigned a value, `let a = 5`, so one assigns a type to a type variable:`a = Int`.
-By this analogy, every time one sees an `a` type in a type signature, they can replace it with `Int`.
+    - Similar to how a variable can be assigned a value, `let a = 5`, so one assigns a term to a term variable: `a = Int` (type variable assigned to a concrete type) or `a = IntK` (kind variable assigned to a concrete kind).
+By this analogy, every time one sees an `a` type/kind in a type/kind signature, they can replace it with `Int`/`IntK`.
-3. Two type variables unify and their relationship is saved
+3. Two term variables unify and their relationship is saved
-    - Given `f :: Add a b c => Add c d e => a -> b -> d -> e`, the `c` type in both `Add` constraints are unified and their relationship is "saved".
-As soon as one of them is assigned to a concrete type, the other will be assigned that type, too.
+    - Ignoring the `forall .` syntax, given `f :: Add a b c => Add c d e => a -> b -> d -> e`, the `c` type/kind in both `Add` constraints are unified and their relationship is "saved".
+As soon as one of them is assigned to a concrete term, the other will be assigned that term, too.
-4. Complex "type chains" (e.g. a type class and a concrete type's instance of that type class) unify if and only if all of their corresponding arguments unify:
+4. Complex "term chains" (e.g. a type class and a concrete type's instance of that type class) unify if and only if all of their corresponding arguments unify:
-    - the number of parameter types in the type class is the same number of types in the instance
+    - the number of parameter terms in the type class is the same number of terms in the instance
         - `class MyClass first second`
         - `instance i :: MyClass String Int`
     - instance types unify with the class' constraints